samhiggie/DatacardCreator/README.md

 # DatacardCreator
 My general purpose, python configured histogram based data card creator.

+In general: I very much recommend looking at some of my personally used configurations set up around the repository to learn how to make your own.

 ## Samples
 This contains the template/master class for the samples.
 These samples will define the basic paramater of each sample to be considered by combine and contain/be responsible for the uncertainties on the sample.
 It also handles the nominal histogram for its sample.